noi-techpark/go-silky/README.md

 ## Context System

-ApiGorowler's context system is the foundation of its data processing capabilities.
+Silky's context system is the foundation of its data processing capabilities.
 Understanding how contexts work is essential for building effective crawl configurations.

 ### Context Hierarchy